A Time-Asymmetric Process in Central Force Scatterings

-While there is an active frontier of numerical work on many-body simulations \cite{Hut}, there are still interesting statistical inferences that can be derived from close analysis of two-body collisions.
-Further, such inferences in the cases where the collisions are head on have been extensively studied as in the Fermi acceleration mechanism\cite{fermi}.
-In contrast the main contribution to the effect presented in this paper is from collisions that are transverse; i.e., the trajectory of the massive particle, roughly speaking, is perpendicular to that of the small particle.
+Statistical properties based on probabilities of encounters where collisions are heads-on have been extensively studied as in the Fermi acceleration mechanism \cite{fermi}.
+In contrast, the main contribution to the effect herein is from \textit{transverse }collisions, where the trajectory of the massive particle, roughly speaking, is perpendicular to that of the small particle during the effective scattering.

-The organization is as following: 1) We give a heuristic description of the effect, 2) We provide a numerical verification 3) We prove the result by giving a mathematical derivation, 4) Lastly we discuss this effect in a larger statistical context and discuss its difference from the equilibration process.
+In the remainder of this section we heuristically describe the effect; in the next section we analytically prove it and derive a formula.
+Lastly, we discuss it in a larger statistical context.
+Throughout, we refer to the Supplementary Material \cite{SM} for details when needed.

+For the sake of concreteness take the potential to be attractive for now.
 Let us consider two extreme cases that would convey the gist of what underlies this work.
-In the first case the massive particle, $m_{2}$, slowly and\textit{ transversely} veers away from the trajectory of $m_{1}$ that is speeding by.
-In the second case, $m_{2}$ slowly and \textit{transversely} approaches the trajectory of $m_{1}$ (see Figure \ref{fig:General_scattering(a,b)}-a).
+In the first case the massive particle, $m_{1}$, slowly and\textit{ }transversely veers away from the trajectory of $m_{2}$ that is speeding by.
+In the second case, $m_{1}$ slowly and transversely approaches the trajectory of $m_{2}$.

-In the first case where $m_{2}$ is moving away, $m_{1}$ falls into the potential well of $m_{2}$ and so long as it is approaching the point of minimum distance it gains kinetic energy.
-After passing this point, $m_{1}$ starts climbing up the potential well and pays back the gained kinetic energy by restoring it into the potential energy of the two-body system.
-However, on the way out of the well it climbs a well that is effectively smaller than the one it fell into as $m_{2}$ is on average farther away from it.
-Therefore, in the case that the big mass is moving \textit{transversely away} from the particle, the small particle emerges with a \textit{gain} in the kinetic energy i.e. $\frac{1}{2}m_{1}|v_{m_{1}}|_{-\infty}^{2}<\frac{1}{2}m_{1}|v_{m_{1}}|_{+\infty}^{2}$.
+In the first case where $m_{1}$ is moving away, $m_{2}$ falls into the potential well of $m_{1}$ and so long as it is approaching the point of minimum distance it gains kinetic energy.
+After passing this point, $m_{2}$ starts climbing up the potential well and pays back the gained kinetic energy by restoring it into the potential energy of the two-body system.
+However, on the way out it climbs a potential well that is effectively smaller than the one it fell into as $m_{1}$ is on average farther away from it ($\Delta E_{\mbox{recede}}$ in Fig. \ref{fig:nonlinearity}).
+Therefore, in the case that the large mass is \textit{transversely receding} away, the small particle emerges with a \textit{gain} in the kinetic energy i.e., $\frac{1}{2}m_{2}|v_{m_{2}}|_{-\infty}^{2}<\frac{1}{2}m_{2}|v_{m_{2}}|_{+\infty}^{2}$.